djmdjm/openssh-wip/PROTOCOL-kex2025.md

 # how are keys derived?

-This still uses the custom SSH hash-based KDF, but I want to switch to HKDF when a FTH KEX is in use.
+When full-transcript hash KEX modes are in use, the KDF used to derive the actual cipher/MAC keys is switched from the custom RFC4253 hash-based KDF to RFC5869 HKDF.

-Rationale: it's had much more study.
+Rationale: HKDF is a well-understood construct that has had a lot of scrutiny.

 **TODO**